(I don't own NCIS or the characters etc from it, only the story is mine.)

 "Oh...
 I see...
 Listen, Detective...
 What is the last thing you remember?"

+Tony shrugged slightly.
 "Not sure...
 It's kind of fuzzy.
-I remember I had the mother of all the head aches and then Gibbs was there and-"
+I remember I had the mother of all the headaches and then Gibbs was there and-"

 "Alright Detective.
-Why don't you try and relax for a bit.
+Why don't you try to relax for a bit.
 I'll go see if I can find your doctor."

-Danny squeezed Tony's shoulder for a few seconds with a small smile before following the male nurse.
+Danny squeezed Tony's shoulder for a few seconds with a small, oddly concerned, smile on his face before following the male nurse.

-Splashing cold water on his face and then drinking some, he froze to the spot.
-Staring at the stranger staring back at him.
+Splashing cold water on his face and then drinking some, he froze to the spot, staring at the stranger staring back at him.
 No, not a stranger.
-He just hadn't seen that person in a very long time.
+He just hadn't seen that face in a very long time.
 For almost twenty years to be precise.
 He was looking in the mirror.
 Looking at his much younger self.
 His twenty something self.
 Twenty seven?
-Someone must have been shaving his face as there was hardly a day's worth of stubble.
+Someone must've been shaving his face since there was hardly a day's worth of stubble.